5/1/2026

 Chief Financial Officer

-I said in the comments, it's really just about the additional growth we see, you know, not just in 26, but in the years ahead.
-So, I mean, that's our primary objective around capital allocation is supporting organic growth and fixed assets is a big piece of that.
-So still relatively low, particularly where we've been historically.
-So we're still very comfortable with that level of, capital intensity, but really just focusing on supporting the demand that we see and the needs of our customers.
+Yeah, I said in the comments, it's really just about the additional growth we see, you know, not just in 26, but in the years ahead.
+So, I mean, that's our primary focus.
+Objective around capital allocation is supporting organic growth, and fixed assets is a big piece of that.
+So still relatively low, particularly where we've been historically, so we're still very comfortable with that level of capital intensity, but really just focusing on supporting the demand that we see and the needs of our customers.

 speaker